Yue-Chen-YC/Yue-Chen-YC.github.io/service.md

 - 2023：**Invited Presenter, Bruin Day for Admitted Transfers, UCLA** <br>A presentation about my current honors thesis, discuss my previous research journey as an undergraduate with a Q&A session on how to conduct research and find resources as an undergraduate student at the University of California, Los Angeles

 ## Academic Service
+- **Reviewer**:
-- **Reviewer**: California Meeting on Psycholinguistics, 27th Proceedings of the Southern Association for Information Systems Conference
+  -  California Meeting on Psycholinguistics
+  -  27th Proceedings of the Southern Association for Information Systems Conference
+  -  CogSci 2025

 ## Volunteer
 - 2022 - 2023: UCLA Undergraduate Research Peer Mentor